 For men who have had gynecomastia surgery, the situation is a bit different.
 (After all, most guys don’t have implants.)
-But it’s not unusual for us to meet a guy thinking about gynecomastia revision with us in New York whose surgical results appear pretty good at first glance.
+But it’s not unusual for us to meet a guy thinking about gynecomastia revision with us whose surgical results appear pretty good at first glance.
 When these patients flex their muscles or raise their arms over their heads, that’s when the unfortunate craters and valleys appear.
 The chest normally changes shape when the arms are raised above the head or the pec muscles are flexed, it’s true.
 The difference is that after poor surgery, craters can form which are not evident when the arms are at the side.

 So, what’s the big deal, you might ask?
 Men don’t typically walk around with their pecs flexed or their arms held high.
 If the man boobs are gone, then isn’t that good enough?
 Some guys reach that very conclusion.
 Others find that after suffering with enlarged breasts for years, then gearing up for male breast reduction, results that aren’t as good as they could be just don’t cut it.